WiLL75G/hidden-data-exfiltration-detection-lab/README.md

 File characteristics
 ```

-These signals would need testing and tuning against legitimate traffic.
+Each signal would need to be tested against legitimate activity before being treated as useful detection logic.

 ## More Negative Controls

-I would use multiple legitimate PNG files with different sizes.
+I would test multiple legitimate PNG files with different sizes.

-That would make it easier to demonstrate why simple file size thresholds would overfit this experiment.
+This would further demonstrate why simple file-size thresholds would overfit this experiment.

 ## More Positive Samples

-I would test different payload contents and carrier sizes.
+I would test different controlled payload contents and carrier sizes.

 A detection should survive variation rather than succeeding against only one artifact.